-Prior to the writing of these guidelines, a survey was conducted with braille readers who knit and crochet to determine their preferences for formatting, abbreviations, use of the number indicator and letter sign, and transcription of chart patterns.
+Prior to the writing of these guidelines, a survey was conducted with braille readers who knit and crochet to determine their preferences for formatting, abbreviations, use of numeric and grade 1 indicators, and transcription of chart patterns.
 The Committee compiled their answers from the survey and created these guidelines based upon the results.